1990–91 Aston Villa F.C. season

-During the 1990–91 English football season, Aston Villa competed in the Football League First Division.
+The 1990–91 English football season was Aston Villa's 6th season in Europe and 92nd season in the Football League.
+Villa competed in the Football League First Division.

 A season after finishing as runners-up, Villa dropped to 17th in the table following the departure of manager Graham Taylor, who took charge of the England national football team in July 1990.
 His replacement, Jozef Vengloš, left after just a season in charge as manager and was in turn replaced by Sheffield Wednesday's Ron Atkinson.

 There were debuts for Gary Penrice (20) and Ivo Staš.